netglue/Expressive-Prismic/README.md

     ];
 ```

+You would also need to enter this secret into the relevant place in your Prismic repository settings.

 > By default the secret is `null`, which means that the secret will not be validated even if it's sent by Prismic.
-> Prismic have recently dropped the shared secret option when setting up webhooks, so you can probably just ignore
-> the setting.
-If this applies to you, I **strongly** recommend that you configure an obscure URL otherwise anyone
+> If you decide not to setup a secret, I **strongly** recommend that you configure an obscure URL otherwise anyone
 > will be able to POST to your webhook endpoint and bust the cache on demand, slowing down your site.

 By default the url of the webhook will be `/prismicio-cache-webhook`.
 You should change this to something sufficiently